joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

 Read mapping rules
 ==================

-In this document
+In this document, we:

-  - We provide a :ref:`definition <mapping-rules-definition>`
+  - provide a :ref:`definition <mapping-rules-definition>`
     for :term:`mapping rule <mapping rules>` and discuss which :ref:`mapping rules are provided <mapping-rules-provided>`.

-  - We discuss how to set mapping rules in :ref:`command-line scripts <mapping-rules-command-line>` and in :ref:`interactive Python sessions <mapping-rules-interactive>`
+  - discuss how to set mapping rules in :ref:`command-line scripts <mapping-rules-command-line>` and in :ref:`interactive Python sessions <mapping-rules-interactive>`

-  - We describe, with examples, how to
+  - describe, with examples, how to
     :ref:`implement new mapping rules <mapping-rules-roll-your-own>`

  .. _mapping-rules-definition: